Prepare: One-Week Out

 • Outlet converters are very useful for adapting the chargers and electronics you brought from home.

 • Check out the Eugene bus system and prepare to get a bike if you are able to.
 Eugene’s central areas are very bike-friendly.
 Get a strong bike lock and avoid leaving your bike outside because bike thefts are common in town.
-Used bikes and other items such as furniture can be a cheaper option and may be found at Facebook market, craigslist and local bike shops.
+Used bikes and other items, such as furniture, can be a cheaper option and may be found at Facebook market, Craigslist, and local bike shops.

-• Contact your cohort, your advisor, other grad students in your department or the GEs at the Division of Graduate Studies.
+• Contact your cohort, your advisor, other grad students in your department, or the GEs at the Division of Graduate Studies.
 Having a network of support is very important in the first months.
 You may need a ride or advice on restaurants, health services, and grad student life.

 Back to Top